-LISIS Laboratory is a Joint Research Unit (JRU) managed by UPEM - Université Paris-Est Marne-la-Vallée (PIC 999896662) but gathering human and financial resources also from INRA (PIC 999993274), CNRS (PIC 999997930) and ESIEE Engineering School, owned by the Paris Chamber of Commerce (CCIP-IdF, PIC 950323357) and CNRS.
+LISIS Laboratory is a Joint Research Unit (JRU) managed by EIFFEL - Université Gustave Eiffel (PIC 897556521) but gathering human and financial resources also from INRAE (PIC 999993274), CNRS (PIC 999997930) and ESIEE Engineering School, owned by the Paris Chamber of Commerce (CCIP-IdF, PIC 950323357) and CNRS.
 The LISIS JRU is an administrative entity created by the signature of a contract between these higher education and research establishment.
-Thus, UPEM is the beneficiary and the partner of the project but may charge costs incurred by the third parties to INRA, CNRS and ESIEE in carrying out the project under the article 14 of the Grant Agreement.
+Thus, EIFFEL is the beneficiary and the partner of the project but may charge costs incurred by the third parties to INRAE, CNRS and ESIEE in carrying out the project under the article 14 of the Grant Agreement.